Our Mission

 DOES THE MUSEUM ACCEPT DONATIONS?

 Yes.
 Monetary donations can be placed in our donation box in the foyer of the museum or online at give.byu.edu/mpc.
+Your support helps us preserve collections, create meaningful exhibits, and provide v aluable educational opportunities.
+Thank you for making a difference in the work we do!

 IS PHOTOGRAPHY ALLOWED IN THE EXHIBIT?